Women in Astronomy: Henrietta Swan Leavitt

 So now twerking is cultural appropriation?

 In the wake of Miley Cyrus’ apparently disastrous performance on MTV’s 2013 Video Music Awards show, I’ve been seeing a lot of conversations (or more often, declarations) about twerking as a form of cultural appropriation.
-Twerking, according to what I’m reading, is intimately bound to black culture and when white women integrate it into their […] [Continue reading]
+Twerking, according to what I’m reading, is intimately bound to black culture and when white women integrate it into their own dance performances, they are essentially stealing black culture — appropriating to themselves [Continue reading]

 Sex: It’s What’s for Dinner